 and now ranks the city among the nation's largest, Phoenix retains a

 surprisingly easy pace and a laid-back personality.
-People move here
+People move here for the

-job opportunities - the metro area is the third-largest U.S. high-tech
+job opportunities - the metro area is the third-largest U.S. high-tech centre

 - but also to escape the fast pace and rudeness of other big cities.

 GAY COMMUNITY LIFE

 Phoenix tends to be deeply conservative.
-The city has never been
+The city has never been especially

 sympathetic to the plight of minorities, sexual or racial, though one

 historically important Phoenix Republican politician - the late U.S. Senator

 Barry Goldwater - espoused a live-and-let-live philosophy.
-In his later
+In his later years

-a defender of the gay community, Goldwater was unable to sway popular
+a defender of the gay community, Goldwater was unable to sway popular opinion

-election should he pursue it.
-The city has a highly visible gay and
+in favour of gay-rights initiatives.
+The city has a highly visible gay and lesbian

-community regardless of the political climate and a huge number of
+community regardless of the political climate and a huge number of social organisations.

-Though it has a bounty of shops and good restaurants, Phoenix has
+Though it has a bounty of shops and good restaurants, Phoenix has relatively

 few attractions.
 Cultural highlights include provocative examples of